letoram/arcan/src/a12/net/HACKING.md

 to determine the sequence number at which rekeying occurs.

 The entropy contents can be used as input to the mix pool of a local CSPRNG to balance out the risc of a locally weak entroy pool.
+When initializing the cipher state, it acts as the nonce AFTER the session key has been established.

 The channel ID will have a zero- value for the first channel, and after negotiation via [define-channel], specify the channel the command effects.
 Discard messages to an unused channel (within reasonable tolerances) as asynch- races can happen with data in-flight during channel tear-down from interleaving.

 ### command = 0, hello
 - [18]      Version major : uint8 (shmif-version until 1.0)
 - [19]      Version minor : uint8 (shmif-version until 1.0)
-- [20..27]  IV            : uint64
+- [20]      Encryption    : uint8
-- [28+ 32]  C25519 Kp     : blob
+- [21+ 32]  x25519 Pk     : blob
-- [33]      Flags         : uint8

 The hello message contains key-material for normal DH-25519, but this effect is modulated with the flag.

-Accepted flag values:
+Accepted encryption values:

-1 : direct- exchange : client will wait on the matching hello reply with the other key material (synchronous).

-2: nested- exchange : the public key is ephemeral and generated to avoid leaking the actual public key (as it might be reused and can be tracked for identification by an active MiM).
-This adds another hello- command pair and round-trip cost with the real key exchange being performed in the inner.
-This idea is borrowed from minimaLT.
+0 : no-exchange - Keep using the shared secret key for all communication

+1 : X25519 direct - Authenticate supplied Pk, return server Pk and switch
+auth and cipher to computed session key.

+2 : X25519 nested - Supplied Pk is ephemeral, return ephemeral Pk, switch
+to computed session key and treat next hello as direct.

 ### command = 1, shutdown
 - [18..n] : last\_words : UTF-8